 ATF agents earn a base annual wage of $35,000 to $45,000 a year (source).
 However, the amount of money they actually take home depends on a number of factors.
 There are certain "grades," or levels, that applicants are hired into based on their experience.

 For example, those hired as Grade 5 Step 1 agents are paid at the lower end of that scale, while those hired as Grade 9 Step 1 agents start out at a bit more.
-Then, as you prove yourself and move up the ladder, you can be eligible for various promotions, raises and perks.
-Remember how good it felt to go all the way from Grade 5 to Grade 9 in school?
+Then, as they prove themselves and move up the ladder, they become eligible for various promotions, raises, and perks.
+Remember how good it felt to go all the way from grade five to grade nine in school?
 It's kinda like that.
 Except not at all.

 One such ATF agent, Steven Campbell, made that mistake when he stole money out of a house during a drug raid.
-He was ratted out by another agent who saw him slip the money into his pants.
-Now he's doing hard time—over a year in a federal prison.
+He was ratted out by another agent who saw him slip the money into his pants, and now he's doing hard time—over a year in a federal prison.
 Not sly, that one.